CSCfi/Kielipankki-korp-backend/korppluginlib/README.md

 ### Filter hook points

-For filter hook points, the value returned by a callback method is passed as the first argument to the callback method defined by the next plugin, similar to function composition or method chaining.
-However, a callback for a filter hook point *need not* modify the
-value: if the returned value is `None`, either explicitly or if the method has no `return` statement with a value, the value is ignored and the argument is passed as is to the callback method in the next plugin.
+For filter hook points, the value returned by a callback method is passed as the first non-`request` argument to the callback method defined by the next plugin, similar to function composition or method chaining.
+However, a callback for a filter hook point *need not* modify the value: if the returned value is `None`, either explicitly or if the method has no `return` statement with a value, the value is ignored and the argument is passed as is to the callback method in the next plugin.
 Thus, a callback method that does not modify the value need not return it.

 Filter hook points and the signatures of their callback methods are the following:

-- `filter_args(self, args, request)`: Modifies the arguments `dict` `args` to any endpoint (view function) and returns the modified value.
+- `filter_args(self, request, args)`: Modifies the arguments `dict` `args` to any endpoint (view function) and returns the modified value.

-- `filter_result(self, result, request)`: Modifies the result `dict` `result` returned by any endpoint (view function) and returns the modified value.
+- `filter_result(self, request, result)`: Modifies the result `dict` `result` returned by any endpoint (view function) and returns the modified value.